 Update: See a comparison of two storefronts from the summer of 2019.
+I also looked at the south side of Lafayette Avenue in this area in the late summer of 2021.

 I find Lafayette Avenue in between Compton Avenue and Jefferson an interesting stretch of street; it was clearly once a very important stretch of roadway in St. Louis, but now it is quiet and overly wide, its traffic moved over onto parallel I-44.
 I looked at some of its buildings a while back, and I came back (with the trees still in the way).